Is Ancient Chinese Medicine Still Relevant in Our Modern World?

 Why haven’t we moved on?
 How can these treatments be relevant to modern diseases, many of which didn’t exist at the time?

-The answer lies in the nature of the theoretical framework of Chinese medicine.
+The answer lies in the nature of the theoretical framework of ancient Chinese medicine.
 To explain health and disease, and the ways in which we are influenced by the world around us, some very big, abstract and therefore malleable concepts are used – concepts like Yin/Yang and five element theory.

-Chinese medicine, especially classical Chinese medicine, is more concerned with function rather than matter.
+Chinese medicine, especially ancient Chinese medicine, is more concerned with function rather than matter.
 The internal organs, for example, are theoretical units that interact and maintain balance with each other, rather than physical entities.
 These flexible concepts allow the medicine to adapt to new illnesses.
 A new illness is still a breakdown of normal physiology, and there are a finite number of possibilities for poor physiology.

 When it comes to treatment, the big difference between Chinese medicine and modern Western medicine is, very broadly speaking, Western medicine tends to take a more allopathic approach.
 It wants to isolate and directly oppose a pathology (eg a laxative for constipation), whereas Chinese medicine seeks to correct pathology by encouraging normal physiology (eg ensuring the bowels are adequately lubricated and moistened).